 Shetland – 100 scattered islands lying at the crossroads of the North Sea and the Atlantic Ocean – one of the remotest parts of Britain, yet easily accessible.
 Travelling around the islands is easy too, with inter-island flight and ferry services to the smaller isles, good vehicle hire and public transport services, and a first-class road network to help you make the most of your visit and sample as much as you can of what Shetland has to offer.

 Self-drive vehicles and taxis are available from the airport terminal.
 A service bus goes via the airport but doesn’t meet specific flights, so check times beforehand.
-During the summer months there are flights to and from Bergen in Norway.

 Inter-island ferries sail to the smaller isles.
 Getting around in the islands is easy too.
 Take your own transport and explore about 640 miles of good roads at your leisure, or, if you need to hire a vehicle, good car rental facilities (and cycle hire) are available.

 Inter-island ro-ro ferries connect the smaller isles to the Shetland mainland, allowing you to take your vehicle wherever you go.

 The Islander plane that connects the outer isles.
 The smaller outer isles are also served by an 8-seat Islander plane from Tingwall airport.

 A 24-hour taxi rank is situated at Victoria Pier in the town centre.